This email was sent to all students who were registered for fall or applied for winter quarter.

 Register Now for Winter Quarter!

-Registration for fall is now open, and there are lots of great classes available.
+Registration for winter is now open, and there are lots of great classes available.
 Check out the schedule – and register now through MyPortal!

 Remember: You must upload proof of COVID-19 vaccination BEFORE you can register for any winter classes that meet on campus.

 - Submit proof of your final vaccination at least three days before you plan to register for an on-campus class, to allow time for verification.